 |ACT Composite 75th||28|

 |Average ACT Score||25|

 What are the ACT requirements for prospective students to get into Michigan State?

 Admission data indicates that Michigan State regularly accepts students with ACT's of 23 and above.
 Successful applicants typically send ACT scores in the top 32 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 20 in some instances.
 Prospective students submitting an ACT composite of 26 or higher should be in the upper half of applicants - and students with a 28 and above have very competitive chances.
 The school ranks #8 in Michigan for highest average ACT composite score.
 57 percent of applicants submit ACT scores to Michigan State University.

 |25 to 28||Avg +||72%-83%|

 |21 to 23||Reach||52%-63%|

 |Less than 21||Low||<52%|

 You will need very good grades in high school to get into Michigan State University.
 The average high school GPA of the admitted freshman class at Michigan State University was 3.62 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #4 in Michigan for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as Michigan State accepts 72% of students who apply.

 |High School GPA||Freshmen Within Range||Admission Chances|